error401de/csgo-mapvote/README.md

 # csgo-mapvote
 csgo-mapvote is a tool to reach a consensus on a CS:GO map pool while playing with friends.

-## work in progress
-The project is still in development, there are some missing functionalities (see issues).

 ## installation
 The tool relies on node.js and sqlite3 on server side and vuejs on the frontend.